Unnao rape case to be handed over to CBI, victim's family to get security

 WATCH: Unnao rape case: BJP MLA Kuldeep Singh Senger reaches SSP office. pic.twitter.com/EZNM8VEXP1— ANI UP (@ANINewsUP) April 11, 2018

-Earlier in day, Sangeeta Sengar, wife of Kuldeep Sengar, met Uttar Pradesh's Director General of Police OP Singh in Lucknow and handed over a letter to him demanding a Narco test for her husband and the Unnao rape victim.
+Earlier in the day, Sangeeta Sengar, wife of Kuldeep Sengar, met Uttar Pradesh's Director General of Police OP Singh in Lucknow and handed over a letter to him demanding a Narco test for her husband and the Unnao rape victim.

 Meanwhile, the rape victim had appealed that she be given complete justice.
 The survivor has alleged that she has been kept in captivity in a hotel room and is not even being given water.